Rei-SwitchBot/faq/en-us/Mini Robot Vacuum K10＋.md

 ---
 ### Troubleshooting Suction Power Drops After SwitchBot Mini Robot Vacuum K10+ Runs at Max Power for Around 5 Minutes

 Thank you for reaching out to us.
 We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
 We’d like to inform you that when the K10+ operates in MAX mode for more than 5 minutes, it will automatically switch to Power mode.
-This feature is designed to protect the fan’s lifespan and extend battery life, as MAX mode consumes a significant amount of power in a short period.
-Please note that this is a built-in feature of the product and not a sign of malfunction.
-We apologize for any confusion this may cause and appreciate your understanding.
-If you have any further questions, please feel free to reach out.

----
-### Troubleshooting Suction Power Drops After SwitchBot Mini Robot Vacuum K10+ Pro Runs at Max Power for Around 5 Minutes

-Thank you for reaching out to us.
-We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
-We’d like to inform you that when the K10+ operates in MAX mode for more than 5 minutes, it will automatically switch to Power mode.
-This feature is designed to protect the fan’s lifespan and extend battery life, as MAX mode consumes a significant amount of power in a short period.
-Please note that this is a built-in feature of the product and not a sign of malfunction.
-We apologize for any confusion this may cause and appreciate your understanding.
-If you have any further questions, please feel free to reach out.

----
-### Troubleshooting Suction Power Drops After SwitchBot Mini Robot Vacuum K10+ Pro Combo Runs at Max Power for Around 5 Minutes

-Thank you for reaching out to us.
-We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
-We’d like to inform you that when the K10+ operates in MAX mode for more than 5 minutes, it will automatically switch to Power mode.